Tim Seppelt

 news

-May 25, 2025 | I’ll give an invited tutorial at Finite and Algorithmic Model Theory 2025 in Les Houches, France. |
+| May 29, 2025 | I gave an invited tutorial at Finite and Algorithmic Model Theory 2025 in Les Houches, France.
+Check out my slides! |

-May 16, 2025 | I’ll give a talk at the ARCO (Algorithmic Research Cooperation around Øresund) workshop at ITU. |
+| May 16, 2025 | I gave a talk at the ARCO (Algorithmic Research Cooperation around Øresund) workshop at ITU.
+I spoke about symmetric circuits and homomorphism polynomials (joint work with Anuj Dawar and Benedikt Pago).
+Check out my slides! |